AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/02.log/docs.en.md

 #### Collecting web requests log

-To collect **web requestts** log and send it to us you need to perform following steps:
+To collect **web requests** log and send it to us you need to perform following steps:

 1. Open AdGuard and go to "Settings".